Tyrest/Vex-94027A/tankControl/readme.md

 This program instructs your robot to use remote control values to move the robot.

-note: ClawMotor and Left/Right Motor names have changed in the program
+note: ClawMotor and Left/Right Motor names have been changed in the program added leftIntake and rightIntake added two more left and right motors
 ```
 Robot Configuration:
 [Smart Port]    [Name]        [Type]           [Description]       [Reversed]